matsnowak/kafka-scribe/docs/kafka_scribe_task_list.md

-# Tasks for kafka-scribe Implementation
+# Tasks for kafka-scribe Implementation (Prioritized for MVP)

 ## Project Setup and Infrastructure